"Freedom is never more than one generation away from extinction. It has to be fought for and defended by each generation."

-He was also a quick wit who showed grace under pressure, as he did after the 1981 attempt on his life by John Hinckley Jr. Coughing up blood from a bullet wound to the chest, he quipped, "Please tell me you're all Republicans" to his team of doctors.
-He borrowed a line from boxer Jack Dempsey when he saw wife Nancy, saying, "Honey, I forgot to duck."
+He was also a quick wit who showed grace under pressure, as he did after the 1981 attempt on his life by John Hinckley Jr. Coughing up blood from a bullet wound to the chest, he quipped to his team of doctors, "Please tell me you're all Republicans."
+When he saw his wife Nancy, he borrowed a line from boxer Jack Dempsey saying, "Honey, I forgot to duck."
 Even intubated and unable to speak, he took the time to scribble a note to a nurse, borrowing from W.C.
 Fields, "All in all, I'd rather be in Philadelphia."

 Here are 12 lesser-known Reagan quotes culled from Peter Hannaford's 1999 book "The Quotable Ronald Reagan" and a list compiled by the Ronald Reagan Presidential Foundation and Library, which can be found at www.reaganfoundation.org.